TNG/ArchUnit/README.md

 The approach of the last section is inefficient, because the classes will be reimported on every run, which can take considerable time.
-To solve this, you can use a different way to declare rules, and a custom JUnit runner, that will cache the imported classes by URLs.
+To solve this, you can use a different way to declare rules, and a custom JUnit runner that will cache the imported classes by URLs.
 Thus when several tests, importing classes from the same URLs, are run, the import will only happen once.

-With JUnit 4 rules can be evaluated as fields using the `ArchUnitRunner`:
+With JUnit 4, `ArchRule`s can be evaluated as fields using the `ArchUnitRunner`:

 ```Java
 @RunWith(ArchUnitRunner.class)